macejiko/rf_boilerplate/README.md

 ## Usage

-1. `docker run --rm -v $(pwd):/user/local -it macejiko/dcc`
+1. `docker run --rm -v $(pwd):/user/local -it macejiko/dcc` - Run cookiecutter executor (path to this repo is default there)
-2. Answer on user promts
+2. Answer on user prompts
 3. Dir with tests should be generated now in current folder

 ## Future Plans